Details on the complaints that we can, and can’t help you with

 ABTA Members are travel agents and tour operators.
 Not, for example, hotels or airlines.

 Check your confirmation invoice to see who your booking is with.
 An ABTA travel agent can still book you with a supplier that isn’t an ABTA Member.
-This often occurs when you’ve booked a Flight-Plus travel arrangement.
-Flight-Plus travel arrangements are not package holidays.

 Who can help with non-ABTA complaints